Pond Eddy Bridge: The 1870 suspension bridge

 Settlement around Pond Eddy was triggered by the Delaware and Hudson Canal, which was constructed in the 1820s.
 The Erie Railroad, on the Pennsylvania side, also contributed to the community's growth.
 After Pond Eddy continued to grow in both states, local officials decided a bridge should be erected to connect the two communities.
 The new bridge would make it easier to ship bluestone, slate and lumber via the railroad.
-In 1870, a new bridge was funded with taxpayer's money and the Town of Lumberland in New York helped build the new Pond Eddy Bridge.
+In 1870 a new bridge was funded with taxpayer money, and the Town of Lumberland helped build the new Pond Eddy Bridge.
 The new bridge was a wire-rope suspension bridge, similar to those used by John Augustus Roebling.
 James D. Decker, then the Sullivan County sheriff and former Lumberland town supervisor was hired to supervise the construction of the bridge.
 He lived so close to the bridge site that it was soon nicknamed "Decker's Bridge".
 When finished, the new bridge was 521 ft long and 12 ft wide, enough to hold the anticipated traffic.
 It stood 31 ft above the water, higher than most bridges on the Delaware.

 Historians believe that from the beginning of the bridge's life, it was toll-free for Lumberland residents.
 Eventually the town leased the bridge out to private individuals, who collected tolls indiscriminately.
 During times when bridge could not be leased, the town retained control.
 The tollhouse was later removed and sold.
 It is now a home.
 Originally, the settlement of Pond Eddy on the Pennsylvania side was named Flagstone, but changed to its current name upon construction.
 Both Pond Eddys expanded rapidly.
 A new railroad station was created in Pond Eddy on the Pennsylvania side.
 The riverfront location on the New York side had two stores, a Methodist church, a telegraph office, eighteen homes and a new hotel with a restaurant.
 The hotel had new owners around the time of the bridge and eventually became a large stop for travelers.
 The Pond Eddy Bridge served the town of Lumberland well in the late 19th century, but the area's prosperity did not last.
 The canal went out of business in 1898, after years of competition from railroads.
 The Erie station on the Pennsylvania had no roads to go anywhere, and the community began to decline.
 Decker died at 77 years old in 1900, having lived long enough to experience the rise and fall of Pond Eddy.